Debbie Wilcox, Baroness Wilcox of Newport

-Deborah Ann Wilcox, Baroness Wilcox of Newport (born 15 June 1957) is a Welsh Labour councillor, and former teacher, who had served from May 2016 until September 2019 as Leader of Newport City Council.
-She is also head of the Welsh Local Government Association, a role she has held since 2017.
+Deborah Ann Wilcox, Baroness Wilcox of Newport (born 15 June 1957) is a British politician serving as a Member of the House of Lords since 2019.
+A member of the Labour Party, she served as Leader of the Welsh Local Government Association from 2017 to 2019.
+Wilcox was Leader of Newport City Council from 2016 to 2019 and served on the Council from 2004 to 2022.

-In September 2019, it was announced that she would be made a Labour life peer in the 2019 Prime Minister's Resignation Honours and would be stepping down as Council Leader.

 Early life

-Wilcox was born in the Rhondda valley, and brought up in Pontygwaith.
-She studied for a BEd Drama and Education at the Central School of Speech and Drama between 1975 and 1979, followed by a MA in Media Studies at University of Wales, Cardiff between 1994 and 1997.
+Deborah Ann Wilcox was born on 15 June 1957 in the Rhondda Valley, and brought up in Pontygwaith.
+She studied for a BEd in Drama and Education at the Central School of Speech and Drama between 1975 and 1979, followed by a MA in Media Studies at University of Wales, Cardiff between 1994 and 1997.

 Teaching career

 She began her career as a teacher, initially at Hawthorn High School as well as spells teaching in the Newport area for 30 years including at Hartridge High School, Duffryn High School, and Maindee Primary School.